 - Up smash should be used to catch landings.
 Since Wario enlarges his head for this move, it’s got a bit more range than you might think!

 If you’d like your Wario FP to go off-stage, teach it to edgeguard with its forward and down airs first and foremost.
 Wario can usually make it back unharmed between Wario Bike and Corkscrew, so edgeguarding is often worth the risk.
 If you’d prefer to avoid the possibility of your FP getting gimped, you can teach it to stand at the edge and intercept the opponent with forward tilt or Chomp.
-If you want to learn more about how amiibo learn in this game, check out our general training guide!
+If you want to know more about how amiibo learn in this game, check out our general training guide!

 Raid Boss Training